gradle/gradle-talks/talks/enterprise-admin/src/slides/02-content.md

 Out of scope for this session.

-Keep an eye on [http://gradle.org/news](http://gradle.org/news) for announcements on a Webinar focussed on this topic (plugin development).

 ## Adding/Extending Conventions

 Configures the project(s) to do useful work by adding/configuring tools and capabilities.